 What you fear is a liability; make that liability work for you.
 Turn it into an asset – move it to the other column.
 Instead of it being something that holds you back, it becomes something that empowers you – you have learned, you have grown.

-Rayanne Thorn, @ray_anne is the Chief Marketing Officer for Apploi.
-She is also a proud mother of four, residing in Laguna Beach, California, and the first regular contributors for Blogging4Jobs.
+Rayanne Thorn, @ray_anne, is a Strategy and Marketing Executive in the HR Technology space.
+She is also a proud mother of four, residing in Laguna Beach, California, and the first regular contributor for Blogging4Jobs.
 Connect with Rayanne.